Learning complex dependency structure of gene regulatory networks from high dimensional micro-array data with Gaussian Bayesian networks: Methods

-with $\Prob_{\mathrm{PGM}}$ the probability density function as modelled by the corresponding PGM with a Gaussian multivariate probability.
-In this work we considered two types of PGMs, precision and Bayesian PGMs, deduced from PNs and BNs graphs, respectively.
-In the case of a PGGM given by a PN we get:
+with $\Prob_{\mathrm{PNM}}$ the probability density function as modelled by the corresponding PNM with a Gaussian multivariate probability.
+In this work we considered two types of PNMs, precision and Bayesian PNMs, deduced from PNs and BNs graphs, respectively.
+In the case of a PGNM given by a PN we get:

 Entries in the sum are evaluations of the multivariate normal density function and executed with the R-package {\sc mvtnorm} \cite{computation_genz_2009}.